kyllew/kuisser/public/Domain 1 Questions.md

 	The other answers are not suitable/not relevant because:
 	A. Supervised learning with a manually curated dataset: This approach doesn't allow for continuous improvement based on new interactions.
 It relies on pre-labeled data and doesn't provide the self-improvement capability required.
 	C. Unsupervised learning to find clusters: While this could be useful for organizing customer inquiries, it doesn't directly improve the chatbot's responses or provide a mechanism for learning from past interactions.
-	D. Supervised learning with a continuously updated FAQ database: This approach, while potentially useful, doesn't fully capture the requirement for the chatbot to learn from its interactions.
-It's more about updating the knowledge base rather than learning from the outcomes of its responses.
+	D. Transfer learning with pre-trained language models: While this leverages existing knowledge from pre-trained models, it doesn't provide the feedback-based improvement mechanism needed for the chatbot to learn from its own interactions and customer feedback.
 	Resource URL:
 	https://docs.aws.amazon.com/sagemaker/latest/dg/reinforcement-learning.html

 Q59
-An AI engineer has built a deep learning model to classify the types of materials in images.
-The AI engineer now wants to measure the model performance.
+An AI engineer has created a neural network model for identifying different materials within photography.
+The engineer is seeking to evaluate model effectiveness.
-Which metric will help the AI practitioner evaluate the performance of the model?
+Which measurement tool would most assist the AI professional in assessing the model's classification capability?
 Options:
 A. Confusion matrix
-B. Correlation matrix
+B. Covariance matrix
 C. R2 score
 D. Mean squared error (MSE)